Effective Parenting: Discipline - Topic Overview

 to dangerous and harmful behavior such as biting, hitting, and purposeful

 destruction.
 It's best to use time-out only when your child is able to understand its meaning.
-This is usually around age 2 or 3 years.
+This is usually around age 3 years.
 Have the child sit in a place where there are no distractions.

 Explain what he or she did wrong and how to behave appropriately next time.

 Keep time-out to 1 minute for every year of age, up to a maximum of 5 minutes.

 Use a timer.
 After a time-out, acknowledge when the child behaves